Acumatica/Acumatica-DocuSign/README.md

 -----------

 ### Install DocuSign Customization Project
-1. Download AcumaticaDocuSignPackage.zip from this repository
+1. Download AcumaticaDocuSignPackage.zip from https://portal.acumatica.com/downloads/docusignintegration/
 2. In your Acumatica ERP instance, import this as a customization project
 3. Publish the customization project